Outidic /ˈaʊtɪdɪk/ - Dr Outis' "Lingua Communis"

 Dr Outis regarded this dichotomy of 'present' ~ 'aorist' as fundamental and considered that his "Common Language" should also show this distinction.
 In Greek the 'aorist stem' is often the most basic form and, indeed, it seemed to Dr Outis that 'expressing the occurrence' (i.e. perfectivity) was the basic meaning, and that 'expressing an action in its duration' (i.e. imperfectivity) should be a derived form.

-In Outidic imperfectivity is shown by the suffix -an, cf. ancient Greek: imperfective αἰσθαν- [aistʰan] ~ perfective αἰσθ- [aistʰ] to perceive, ἁμαρταν- [harmartan] ~ ἁμαρτ- [hamart] to err, λαμβαω- [lamban] ~ λαβ- [lab] to take, τυγχαν- [tyŋkʰan]~ τυχ- [tykʰ] to happen etc.; so in Outidic we have, for example, lab ~ laban take; tuk ~ tukan to happen; trek ~ trekan run.
+In Outidic imperfectivity is shown by the suffix -an, cf. ancient Greek: imperfective αἰσθαν- [aistʰan] ~ perfective αἰσθ- [aistʰ] to perceive, ἁμαρταν- [harmartan] ~ ἁμαρτ- [hamart] to err, λαμβαω- [lamban] ~ λαβ- [lab] to take, τυγχαν- [tyŋkʰan]~ τυχ- [tykʰ] to happen etc.; so in Outidic we have, for example:

 The ancient Greek 'perfect stem' system did have properly developed forms for all the moods.
 It was, however, seldom used in dependent moods except in indirect discourse; the perfect imperative was almost exclusively confined to 3rd person passive with the meaning "let it be done once and for all."
 In the indicative, the past perfect or pluperfect indicative was also not exactly common in the ancient language, the aorist indicative often being used where Latin might use its pluperfect.
 Also he recalled that in some languages, such as Latin and French, the meanings of the simple past (aorist indicative) and the present perfect fell together; also he was aware that differences in use between, e.g. "I saw" and "I have seen" do vary in different varieties of English.
 Therefore, he decided not have distinct 'perfect tense system' in Outidic.

-As all Outidic root words for nouns and verbs begin with a consonant and Outidic does not distinguish between long and short vowels, Dr Outis retained only the syllabic augment e- to denote past time in the indicative mood; so, e.g. ut etrek = he/she ran; ut etrekan = he/she was running.
+As all Outidic root words for verbs, except for "to be", begin with a consonant and Outidic does not distinguish between long and short vowels, Dr Outis retained only the syllabic augment e- to denote past time in the indicative mood; so, e.g. ut etrek = he/she ran; ut etrekan = he/she was running.

 As we saw in 3.2 above, he considered that future was also a time distinction and should be similarly marked.
 He marked the future indicative with the augment o-, reasoning that "for in as much as future is the opposite of past, even so is o the opposite of e."
 Quite what he meant by that is not really clear; it may be that he had some intuition of the vocalic triangle and that /e/ and /o/ are mid vowels.
 It is probable he noticed that in Greek ο ~ ε figure in verbal terminations or that /e/ and /o/ were the only vowels that had separate signs for the long and short variant, i.e. ο (short) ~ ω (long); ε (short) ~ η (long).
 We find then, e.g. ut otrek = he/she will run; ut otrekan = he/she will be running, he/she will run [often, repeatedly].

-He wondered if present time should then be similarly marked; after considering the matter, he came to think that temporal marking was proper to the indicative mood in Outidic; the unaugmented form he considered to be more suited to the dependent moods where, as we saw in 2.2 above, "tenses" differed "not as regards time" but in aspect.
-He therefore marked present indicative with a-, but while he was happy with atrekan, he wondered what the "present aorist" (i.e. perfective) might mean.
+He wondered if present time should then be similarly marked; after considering the matter, he came to think that temporal marking was proper to the indicative mood in Outidic and marked the present indicative with a-; but while he was happy with atrekan, he wondered what the "present aorist" (i.e. present perfective) might mean.
 It seemed to him the 'present aorist' was appropriate as a "historic present", i.e. the present used in telling past events, e.g. "In comes Joe and says …..", and in habitual situations where, if they were in the past, we would just use a past aorist, e.g. "Whenever we meet them, they smile and say 'Hello' to us ..".

 It is interesting that two centuries later Schleyer also used the idea of temporal prefixes or augments in his Volapük, and we find them also in some other related 19th century auxlangs.
 But there are two important differences between Dr Outis' use of them and those of Schleyer and others two centuries later: